 Saturday from 11 to 11:30: sign up and formalities.
 We can't guarantee participation in the event for anyone who arrives after 11:30 am.

-Monday evening: post-larp dinner and after-party! (included in the larp fee)
+Monday evening: post-larp dinner (included in the larp fee)

-There will be an in-game app, released on android and ios, that will enhance the robot-human interaction and the interaction between the different company departments.
+There will be a website that will enhance the robot-human interaction and the interaction between the different company departments.
 It will always be used as an addition and with the only purpose of helping us tell the story.

 The larp experience will be improved with the technology, but it is not based in technology.

-During the game the tourists will unknowingly play members or the One Smile Association, people with special needs allowed into the park as a part of the company’s social responsibility program.
-They are easily told apart as they do not wear Far West clothes.
+During the game, the tourists will unknowingly play members of the One Smile Association, people allowed into the park as a part of the company’s social responsibility program.
+They are easily told apart as they do not wear Western clothes.

 Hosts are programmed to ignore them.